lukeprofits/Monero_Payment_Request_Standard/README.md

 1. Convert the payment details to a JSON object.
 2. Compress the JSON object using gzip compression.
 3. Encode the compressed data in Base64 format.
-4. Add the Monero Subscription identifier `monero-subscription:` to the encoded string.
+4. Add the Monero Subscription identifier `monero-request:` to the encoded string.

 ## Example Function To Create A Monero Subscription Code